 The first thing to do is always take your child to the paediatrician since some digestion-related problems can have an underlying medical cause.
 If this is the case for your child, it is better to sort this out before you start switching formulas.

 By visiting the paediatrician, you can also determine if goat’s formula is a good alternative to the formula you are currently giving your child.
 Make sure you print the information from the Oli6 website before the appointment with the paediatrician, so you can show the information and work with the paediatrician to find the best formula to prevent constipation.

 When you visit your child’s paediatrician regarding your child’s constipation, be sure to ask them about a belly massage that could counter constipation.
 There is a massage that many parents use to help their children pass stool.
 Of course, it is always better to see a medical professional demonstrate this massage before attempting it yourself.

 As we explained earlier in this article, the digestion benefits of our formula are directly obtained from goat milk; this means adults could use goat milk for constipation too.

 While you can use goat milk for constipation, Oli6 provides an alternative in the form of a goat’s milk drink for adults.
-If you would try a milk drink instead of goat milk for constipation, why not check out our milk drink today?
+If you would like to try a goat milk drink for constipation, why not check out our milk drink today?

 Do you intend to visit your child’s paediatrician, and do you wish to take the information on Oli6 formula with you?
-Please find the required information on our website.
 Oli6 has created various information pages, including resources for parents.
 These can be printed and taken to the paediatrician if you consider switching formulas.